guard/guard-minitest/README.md

 you're interested in adding notification support for Zeus, please [open a new issue](https://github.com/guard/guard-minitest/issues/new).

+If your test helper matches the test_file_patterns, it can lead to problems as guard-minitest will submit the test helper itself to the zeus test command when running all tests.
+For example, if the test helper is called ``test/test_helper.rb`` it will match ``test_*.rb``.
+In this case you can either change the test_file_patterns or rename the test helper.

 ```ruby
 guard :minitest, :zeus => true do
   # ...